taetscher/ICARUS/README.md

 Here is an example where you can see that it still has a lot to learn (it does not detect all areas with asphalt road:

 ![Keep it up ICARUS!](imageClassification/RESULTS/thresh07/57.jpg)

+\
+**Obviously ICARUS is still pretty bad at detecting roads.
+As explained in more detail below this is in part due to time and hardware constraints resulting from my comparatively very limited budget as a university student.
+Basically my hardware could not handle more than tiny-yolo, which as a reference [scores a mean average precision (mAP) of 0.237 (or 23.7%)](https://pjreddie.com/darknet/yolo/) on the COCO dataset.**

+**ICARUSv2 has a mAP of 0.051 (5.1%).
+This value was calculated with the incredibly useful tool from fellow github user Cartucho: [mAP](https://github.com/Cartucho/mAP)**

+So, the bottom line is: ICARUSv2 still kind of sucks.
+The challenges that remain with implementing a decent version of ICARUS are as follows:

+- It would be nice if one could use state-of-the-art algorithms (this for me basically means I need to upgrade my hardware)
+- Along with stronger algorithms, it would be awesome to have an image segmentation feature.
+One reason the mAP of ICARUSv2 is so low currently, is that drawing rectangular bounding boxes over weirdly shaped bits of asphalt road is tricky - for humans as well as a computer.
+- I had a limited time to train ICARUS as well, on bad hardware this leads to questionable results in the machine learning department of the study.
+Further improvements could surely be achieved if I could work on it full-time
+ (My training dataset included 5000 images.
+I had to lable all of my training images myself, which kind of put a constraint on how many I could do).

+- I started this project as a complete novice in both the field of programming as well as image classification and machine learning.

+\
+Enough with the excuses, though.
+Let's also highlight a few of the more benefitial insights this project could provide.
+There are a number of interesting points that are touched on with the implementation of ICARUS.

+- Big Data for Sustainability (Potentials and Shortcomings)

+- Privacy & Consumer Security (also from a geographical perspective)
+    - potential(s) of deep learning technologies to infringe on privacy of citizens

+- Corporate Responsibility (Do global corporations with access to vast amounts of data have a responsibility in helping improve sustainability?)